 Book your hotels in Taiwan early if traveling around the Lunar New Year!

 In January, students are wrapping up their fall school semesters.
 They usually begin their winter break 2-3 weeks before the Lunar New Year.
-In 2023, that means students will be off for for much of January.
-Meanwhile, workers are beginning to prepare for the (traditional) year’s end by attending company weiya parties in the weeks leading up to the Lunar New Year.
+In 2025, that means students will be off for most of the month.

-In the weeks leading up to Lunar New Year, you can visit Dihua Street or Nanmen Market in Taipei to observe flocks of locals shopping for New Year’s goodies.
-These markets can get VERY BUSY and crowded, especially on the two weekends before the LNY holiday begins.
+In the weeks leading up to Lunar New Year, especially the third and fourth weekends in January 2025, you can visit Dihua Street or Nanmen Market in Taipei to observe flocks of locals shopping for New Year’s goodies.

 Other famous cherry blossoms viewing locations won’t have blooming flowers until February and March.
+See my list of cherry blossom locations around Taiwan and their blooming times.

 Taiwan in January: Best Places to Visit